bcbi/archive.2020.XMLconvert.jl/README.md

 Pkg.clone("https://github.com/bcbi/XMLconvert.jl.git")
 ```

-This package implements a fairly simple XML-to-JSON conversion.
-Note that at this time the XML's attributes are ignored in the parsing.
-Any information kept here will not be preserved in the resulting JSON.

-Given the root of an XML, the `xml2json()` function generates an `ASCIIString` with the appropriate formatting for JSON.
-We can then write this to disk.
+This package implements a few simple XML conversions.
+As of now, we can convert XMLs to nested `MultiDict` objects from the DataStructures packages.
+And we can also convert XMLs to JSONs.
+Note that as of this writing, we drop the attributes of the XML.

 ### Example